-\sun{ Our result with random composite LCU can nearly match and, in some cases, outperform the previous best methods for gate complexity with respect to $\Delta$, $\varepsilon$, $\lambda$ and $n$, though the sample complexity becomes worse in $\eta$. } In this section, we provide an overview of the main results of this work.
-The eigenenergy is first assumed to be known a priori.
-This is the case for linear algebra tasks, in which the true solution corresponds to the ground state of a constructed Hamiltonian with the eigenenergy being zero.
-The task with an unknown eigenenergy will be discussed in \autoref{sec:unknown_energy}.
-Before diving into the derivations, we first summarise the main theoretical results for generic Hamiltonians.
+Our results with randomised composite LCU can nearly match and, in some cases, outperform the previous best methods for gate complexity with respect to $\Delta$, $\varepsilon$, $\lambda$, and $n$, although the sample complexity becomes worse in $\eta$.
+The gate complexity for estimating generic Hamiltonian's eigenstate properties is summarised as follows.